youmebangbang/TTS-dataset-tools/README.md

 # Setup
-Linux environment is recommended.
-If using windows aeneas will not be able to make longer cuts due to memory issues.
+Linux environment is recommended for the dataset builder as using windows aeneas will not be able to make longer cuts due to memory issues.

 wget https://raw.githubusercontent.com/readbeyond/aeneas/master/install_dependencies.sh